GVSauron/DIO-Cibersecurity-Project/README.md

-# DIO-Cibersecurity-Project
-Entrega de Projeto para o bootcamp da DIO Cibersecurity
-# Força bruta DIO
+# Força bruta com a ferramenta Medusa
 ## Ferramentas e OS a serem ultilizadas
 - VirtualBox
 - Kali Linux(já vem com as ferramentas instaladas)